MAHDTech/nix-config/README.md

 ## Updates

-Updating of the Nix flake lock file `flake.lock` is now done via PRs with GitHub Actions.
+Updating the Nix flake lock file `flake.lock` is done via PRs with GitHub Actions.

-The manual method is;
+The manual method is to run the following command within the root of the repository;

 ```bash
 nix flake update